-6.1.1 AGP 2.0
+7.2 AGP 2.0

-The AGP Interface Specification, rev. 2.0, enhances the functionality of the original AGP Interface Specification (rev. 1.0) by allowing 4X data transfers (i.e., 4 data samples per clock) and 1.5-V operation.
+The AGP Interface Specification, Revision 2.0, enhances the functionality of the original AGP Interface Specification, Revision 1.0, by allowing 4X data transfers (i.e., 4 data samples per clock), and 1.5-volt operation.
 The 4X operation of the AGP interface provides for "quad-pumping" of the AGP AD (address/data) and SBA (side-band addressing) buses.
 That is, data is sampled four times during each 66-MHz AGP clock.
-This means that each data cycle is 1⁄4 of a 15-ns (66-MHz) clock or 3.75 ns.
-It is important to realize that 3.75 ns is the data cycle time, not the clock cycle time.
-During 2X operation, data is sampled twice during a 66-MHz clock cycle; therefore, the data cycle time is 7.5 ns.
+This means that each data cycle is 1/4 of a 15-ns (66-MHz) clock or 3.75 ns.
+It is important to understand that 3.75 ns is the data cycle time, not the clock cycle time.
+During 2X operation, data is sampled twice during a 66-MHz clock cycle.
+Therefore, the data cycle time is 7.5 ns.
 To allow for these high-speed data transfers, the 2X mode of AGP operation uses source-synchronous data strobing.
 During 4X operation, the AGP interface uses differential source-synchronous strobing.

 With data cycle times as small as 3.75 ns and setup/hold times of 1 ns, propagation delay mismatch is critical.
 In addition to reducing propagation delay mismatch, it is important to minimize noise.
 Noise on the data lines will cause the settling time to be long.
-If the mismatch between a data line and the associated strobe is too great or if there is noise on the interface, incorrect data will be sampled.
+If the mismatch between a data line and the associated strobe is too great, or if there is noise on the interface, incorrect data will be sampled.
 The low-voltage operation on AGP (1.5 V) requires even more noise immunity.

-6.1.2 AGP Interface Signal Groups
+7.2.1 AGP Interface Signal Groups

 The signals on the AGP interface are broken into three groups: 1X timing domain signals, 2X/4X timing domain signals, and miscellaneous signals.
 Each group has different routing requirements.
 In addition, within the 2X/4X timing domain signals, there are three sets of signals.
-All signals in the 2X/4X timing domain must meet minimum and maximum trace length requirements as well as trace width and spacing requirements.
-There are trace length matching requirements in each set of 2X/4X signals, as well as between sets of 2X/4X signals.
-Signal groups are listed in Table 6-1.
+All signals in the 2X/4X timing domain must meet minimum and maximum trace length requirements, as well as trace width and spacing requirements.
+Because of the multiplexed AGP/DVO interface, there are trace length matching requirements within each set of 2X/4X signals, as well as between sets of 2X/4X signals.
+The signal groups are listed in Table 60.

-Table 6-1.
+Table 60.
 AGP 2.0 Signal Groups

-1X Timing Domain 2X / 4X Timing Domain Miscellaneous, Async CLK (3.3 V) GRBF# GWBF# GST[2:0] GPIPE# GREQ# GGNT# GPAR GFRAME# GIRDY# GTRDY# GSTOP# GDEVSEL# Set 1 GAD[15:0] GC/BE[1:0]# GADSTB_0 GADSTB_0# (see note) Set 2 GAD[31:16] GC/BE[3:2]# GADSTB_1 GADSTB_1 GADSTB_1# (see note) Set 3 GSBA[7:0] GSB_STB GSB_STB# (see note) USB+ USB- OVRCNT# PME# TYPDET# PERR# SERR# INTA# INTB#
+1X Timing Domain 2X / 4X Timing Domain Miscellaneous, Async CLK (3.3 V) GRBF# GWBF# GST[2:0] GPIPE# GREQ# GGNT# GPAR GFRAME# GIRDY# GTRDY# GSTOP# GDEVSEL# Set #1 GAD[15:0] GC/BE[1:0]# GADSTB_0 GADSTB_0# 1 Set #2 GAD[31:16] GC/BE[3:2]# GADSTB_1 GADSTB_1 GADSTB_1# 1 Set #3 GSBA[7:0] GSBSTB GSBSTB 4 USB+ USB- OVRCNT# PME# TYPDET# PERR# SERR# INTA# INTB#

-NOTE: These signals are used in 4X AGP mode ONLY.
+Note: 1These signals are used in 4X AGP mode ONLY.

-Table 6-2, AGP 2.0 Data/Strobe Associations
+Table 61.
+AGP 2.0 Data/Strobe Associations

 Data Associated Strobe in 1X Associated Strobe in 2X Associated Strobes in 4X GAD[15:0] and GC/BE[1:0]# Strobes are not used in 1X mode.
 All data is sampled on rising clock edges.
 GADSTB_0 GADSTB_0, GADSTB_0# GAD[31:16] and GC/BE[3:2]# Strobes are not used in 1X mode.
 All data is sampled on rising clock edges.
 GADSTB_1 GADSTB_1, GADSTB_1# GSBA[7:0] Strobes are not used in 1X mode.
 All data is sampled on rising clock edges.
-GSB_STB GSB_STB, GSB_STB#
+GSBSTB GSBSTB, GSBSTB#